 DIANNE SMITH is an abstract painter, sculptor, and installation artist.
 Her work has been exhibited in solo and group exhibitions in New York City’s Soho and Chelsea art districts as well as, numerous galleries and institutions throughout the United States.
 She is an educator in the field of Aesthetic Education at Lincoln Center Institute (LCI), which is part of New York City’s Lincoln Center for the Performing Arts.
 Since the invitation to join the Institute over six years ago she has taught k-12 in public schools throughout the Tri-State area.
 Her work as a teaching artist also extends to under graduate and graduate courses in various colleges and universities such as: Lehman College, Brooklyn College, Columbia University Teachers College, City College, and St. John’s University.
 Dianne is a Bronx native of Belizean descent.
 She attended LaGuardia High School of Music and Art, the Otis Parsons School of Design and the Fashion Institute of Technology.
 Smith recently completed her MFA at Transart Institute in Berlin.
 She currently lives and works in Harlem, NY.

-The West Harlem Art Fund, Inc. is a twenty year old, public arts organization.
+The West Harlem Art Fund, Inc. is a twenty-one year old, public arts organization.
 WHAF offers exhibition opportunities for artists and creative professionals wishing to share their talent with residents uptown and around the city.
 The West Harlem Art Fund, Inc. showcases art and culture in open, public spaces to add aesthetic interest to our part of the city; promote historical and cultural heritage; and support community involvement in local development.
 Our organizational symbol is the double crocodile from West Africa.
 Funtunmmireku-Denkyemmirreku means unity in diversity.
 View all posts by WHAF